My Bubble Gum: Track listing

+Charts

 Remixes

 The song has a remix featuring Shawnna, Fabo, Kandi Girl, Diamond and Princess of Crime Mob.
 It appears as a bonus track on her album Dat Type of Gurl.

+The song also has a remix by the DJ Whethan.

 Popular culture

 The song featured in the 2009 film Paul Blart: Mall Cop, in which it was used as the main character's cell phone ringtone which prevented him from solving cases.